flegall/monopack/README.md

 This configuration file can be used to :

-* Define the monorepo root
+* Override the monorepo root
 * Override the default babel configuration
 * Override the default webpack configuration

+If you use a configuration file, monopack will define the monorepo root to the directory where the configuration file is found.
+You can override it with the **monorepoRootPath** field.

 The config file can export 3 entries :